High Temperature Pressure Relief Engineering for Steam, Thermal Oil, Hot Gas and Process Systems

 High Temperature PSV Selection Starts With Relieving Temperature and Failure Scenario

-High temperature service is not defined by normal operating temperature only.
-The valve should be selected from the relieving temperature during the credible overpressure case, including blocked flow, utility failure, fire exposure, exothermic reaction, hot oil pump deadhead or vapor generation.
+High temperature service is not defined by normal operating temperature alone.
+The valve and connected pressure boundary should be checked at the scenario-specific relieving condition, including relieving pressure, fluid temperature and relevant metal temperature during blocked flow, utility failure, fire exposure, exothermic reaction, hot-oil pump deadhead or vapor generation.

 Steam Pressure Control Failure